 On October 28th, the Centers for Medicare & Medicaid Services (CMS) released the Fourth COVID-19 Interim Final Rule with Comment Period, or IFC-4.
 The final rule was drafted by CMS, the Department of Labor, and the Department of the Treasury to anticipate a COVID vaccine being ready for distribution before the end of the year.
 CMS and the government entities detailed the coverage that group health plan and health insurance-holding people will have if they choose to receive the vaccine.

-With a Food and Drug Administration (FDA)-approved vaccine on the horizon in record time, Lightbeam’s Clinical Transformation team is gearing up to help prepare care management clients develop vaccine initiatives.
+With the Food and Drug Administration (FDA) issuing emergency use authorization for the vaccines, Lightbeam’s Clinical Transformation team is helping prepare care management clients to develop initiatives.
 Undoubtedly, there will be more information in the coming months on the vaccine to better hone these strategies.
 Still, preparing in advance will help foster efficient vaccination processes when the time finally comes.
 Here are some steps to equip care teams early for the vaccination the world has been waiting for.

 Foster education on immunizations.

-The best thing that care team members and other clinical providers can do is to encourage dialogue with patients while they are in the exam room and point them to reliable resources for further research on their own.
+The best thing care team members and other clinical providers can do is encourage dialogue with patients and point them to reliable resources for further research.
 The truth is that without immunizations, dangerous diseases will never be controlled or eliminated altogether.
 In the cases of COVID and the flu, certain groups are at a much higher risk for hospitalization and death.
 Calm their nerves, answer questions, and have some reading material to send home with them.

 Prepare care teams.

-When there is finally a vaccine that healthcare facilities have the green light to administer, care teams should already know their roles and duties.
 Care team leaders and organization champions should ensure all staff members are on the same page with safe vaccine administration.
-Whether that means the team meets several times before the vaccine arrives, leaders schedule one-on-one phone calls or send emails, or informative posters are printed and hung around the office, pick the right way that works for the organization.
+Whether that means the team meets several times, leaders schedule one-on-one phone calls or send emails, or informative posters are printed and hung around the office, pick the right way that works for the organization.
 An initiative of this scale and importance demands open communication; staff should feel they can ask questions and address any concerns along the way.

 Build out cohorts.

 Immunizations are among the most critical, basic forms of preventative care for any patient.
-As with other vaccination initiatives, care managers should begin building out cohorts of patients that are elderly, high-risk, or battling comorbid chronic conditions and are especially vulnerable.
+Care managers should begin building out cohorts of patients that are elderly, high-risk, or battling comorbid chronic conditions.

 Make outreach plans.